Table of Contents

-Legal identity is often needed to do certain things around the world, but it varies from place to place.
-For example, some nations require that people are age-gated to view pornography, order/consume alcohol, or gamble.
+People often need a legal identity to perform certain activities worldwide, but the requirements vary from place to place.
+For instance, some countries enforce age restrictions for viewing pornography, ordering or consuming alcohol, or gambling.
 And over 200 countries/jurisdictions have enabled the Financial Action Task Force (the global money-laundering watchdog) to require that cryptocurrency transactions be associated with legal identities.
 The region where you live determines what you can and cannot do online.

 In the metaverse, nothing changes from the perspective of legal identity.
 Many in the Web3 and Metaverse communities want to remain anonymous.
 The better choice for individuals and the industry is to be pseudonymous.

 One of the most beautiful things about the Internet is the ability to be anonymous.
 Being anonymous is considered to be necessary for freedom of speech, but in reality, it is very liberating.
 Due to cancel culture, people fear speaking their truth, avoiding rejection from the mob.
 Building a stellar reputation takes years, but one wrong statement can destroy it in seconds.